pdebashis/myhugoblog/pdebashis.blog/content/about.md

 date: 2021-06-05T02:47:09+05:30
 ---

-My name is <b>Debashis</b>. and I'm a software executive and systems architect focusing on building and delivering innovative products.
-I specialize in cloud computing and large-scale telecom systems.
+My name is <b>Debashis</b>. and I'm a code monkey.
+I specialize in cloud computing and big data.

 I am inspired by a character named Milo Pressman from the TV show 24.
 Check him out [here](https://en.wikipedia.org/wiki/Milo_Pressman).